See Early Concept Art for the black mask from Ewan McGregor - The Media HQ

-Birds of prey opened this weekend for lower numbers than Warner Bros originally expected.
-The film was praised by critics, but earned an 80% approval on Rotten Tomatoes.
-The villain of the film is Black Mask by Ewan McGregor, who fooled people a bit, given the actor of choice and how everyone behind Birds of Prey decided to put him off.
+Birds of prey opened for lower numbers than Warner Bros originally expected this past weekend.
+However, birds of prey have been praised by critics and have received an approval rating of 80% for Rotten Tomatoes.
+The villain of the film is Black Mask by Ewan McGregor, who has thrown people around, considering the actor of choice and how everyone behind Birds of Prey decided to adjust it.

-In the film, Ewan McGregor’s Black Mask tries to take over Gotham’s underworld after the disappearance of the Joker.
-In Birds of Prey, Ewan McGregor’s Black Mask comes into conflict with the film’s protagonists for various reasons, leading them to form an alliance with him.
-Surprisingly, a good piece of the film had Ewan McGregor from the traditional Black Mask.
+In Birds of Prey, Ewan McGregor’s Black Mask tries to take over Gotham’s underworld after the breakup of Harley Quinn with the Joker.
+Throughout the film, Black Mask by Ewan McGregor comes into conflict with the protagonists for various reasons, leading them to enter into an alliance with him.
+Surprisingly, a good piece of the film had Ewan McGregor without the traditional Black Mask look.
 At some point, however, his gaze in the film would be more faithful to the comics and his character certainly looked different.

 What do you all make for this look?
 Would you rather have seen Ewan McGregor as this version of Black Mask?
-Let us know what you think in the comments below!
+Sound out in the comments!

 Here is the official synopsis for Birds of Prey: